 \subsection{Related Work on Portfolios}

-Portfolios were introduced for hard combinatorial optimization problems, where the runtime between different algorithms varies drastically and allocating time shares to multiple algorithms instead of allocating all available time to a single one reduces the average cost for solving a problem~\citep{huberman-science97a,gomes-aij01a}, and had applications in different sub-fields of AI~\citep{smith-miles-acmcs08a,kotthoff-aim14a,kerschke-evocomp2019a}.
-Algorithm portfolios were introduced to ML by the name of \emph{algorithm ranking} with the goal of reducing the required time to perform model selection compared to running all algorithms under consideration~\citep{brazdil_ecml2000a,soares-pkdd2000}, ignoring redundant ones~\citep{brazdil_reducing_2001}.
+Portfolios were introduced for hard combinatorial optimization problems, where the runtime between different algorithms varies drastically and allocating time shares to multiple algorithms instead of allocating all available time to a single one reduces the average cost for solving a problem~\citep{huberman-science97a,gomes-aij01a}, and had applications in different sub-fields of AI~\citep{smithmiles-acmcs08a,kotthoff-aim14a,kerschke-evocomp2019a}.
+Algorithm portfolios were introduced to ML by the name of \emph{algorithm ranking} to reduce the required time to perform model selection compared to running all algorithms under consideration~\citep{brazdil_ecml2000a,soares-pkdd2000}, ignoring redundant ones~\citep{brazdil_reducing_2001}.
 ML portfolios can be superior to hyperparameter optimization with Bayesian optimization~\citep{wistuba-icdm2015a}, Bayesian optimization with a model which takes past performance data into account~\citep{wistuba-dsaa15a} or can be applied when there is simply no time to perform full hyperparameter optimization~\citep{feurer-automl18a}.
 Furthermore, such a portfolio-based model-free optimization is both easier to implement than regular Bayesian optimization and meta-feature based solutions, and the portfolio can be shared easily across researchers and practitioners without the necessity of sharing meta-data~\citep{wistuba-dsaa15a,wistuba-icdm2015a,pfisterer-arxiv2018a} or additional hyperparameter optimization software.
-Here, our goal is to have strong hyperparameter settings when there is no time to do optimization with a typical blackbox algorithm.
+Here, our goal is to have strong hyperparameter settings when there is no time to optimize with a typical black-box algorithm.

 The efficient creation of algorithm portfolios is an active area of research with the Greedy Algorithm being a popular choice~\citep{xu-aaai10a,xu-rcra11a,seipp-aaai15a,wistuba-icdm2015a,lindauer-aij17a,feurer-automl18a,feurer-automl18b} due to its simplicity. \cite{wistuba-icdm2015a} first proposed the use of the Greedy Algorithm for pipelines of ML portfolios, minimizing the average rank on meta-datasets for a single ML algorithm.
 Later, they extended their work to update the members of a portfolio in a round-robin fashion, this time using the average normalized misclassification error as a loss function and relying on a Gaussian process model~\citep{wistuba-dsaa15a}.
 The loss function of the first method does not optimize the metric of interest, while the second method requires a model and does not guarantee that well-performing algorithms are executed early on, which could be harmful under time constraints.